shefben/rcbot2/README.md

 This is a fork of [the official RCBot2 plugin][rcbot2] written by Cheeseh.

-This repository was spun off of the source repository to use the same build tooling as MetaMod:Source and SourceMod do, removing the need for Valve's cross platform make conversion tool and keeping copies of Source SDK files.

 The [bots-united.com discord][] and [forums][bots-united forums] are the places to ask for general RCBot2 support.
 I'm not present in either of those; file an issue on this repository if you need support for this particular project.